 - involved a needs assessment to provide specific outcomes and standards that would allow participants to immediately see the benefits of the classes to their jobs

-- had a four-month timeline with a clear start and end date
+- had a three-month timeline with a clear start and end date

 - employed qualified instructors